AlanCLo/JenkinsServer/backupapps/README.md

 3. Setup/import GPG keys for your backup
 4. Setup crontab by adding contents of [crontab.file](crontab.file)

+> __So why would you use a container?__
+>> To get out of dependency hell.
+By modifying Dockerfile, you can build and run as many container instances with different distros/versions, versions of PostgreSQL, or add other apps.
+This way your main host server can stay the same whilst supporting a number of apps that may use different versions of stuff.

 ## How to backup an app ##

 * Add a sub-folder under apps/